SarahRichards1928/knossos/_drafts/documentation.md

 ### Add Branch Point

 *   You can make a node a branch point by simply pressing `B` on your keyboard while the node is activated.
-The color of the node turns blue.
+The color of the node turns to blue.
-*   Another possibility is to hold down `Ctrl` while clicking with your right mouse button onto a new position.
-A node will be added which is simultaneously marked as branch point.
+*   Another possibility is to use `Ctrl+(RB)` on a new position.
+A node will be added which is simultaneously marked as a branch point.
 This node does not automatically become active (in comparison to normal node placing).

 ### Jump to Branch Point

 *   Press `J` on your keyboard to jump to the last made branch point.
 The flagging as a branch point is automatically removed.
 If you want to keep it, press `B` again on your keyboard.
 *   Another possibility is to click on *Pop and (J)ump* in the annotation window.
-See [Branch Point (annotation window)]() for further information.
+See [Branch Point (annotation window)](!TODO Branch Point Annotation window) for further information.

 ### Remove Branch Point

-*   A branch point is removed at the time you jump to it.
+A branch point is removed at the time you jump to it.

 * * *